judesantos/ml_mentalhealth_gcp/README.md

 - **Terraform basics**: [Learn Terraform with HashiCorp](https://developer.hashicorp.com/terraform/tutorials)

 ### Developer Environment

 **Note**: This project was developed on a **MacBook Pro M2** running macOS.

-Before deploying, ensure the following:
+Before deploying to a test environment, ensure the following:

 1. **Google Cloud Platform**:
    - A GCP account with billing enabled.